StanciuVictor/Interactive_Form/README.md

    - Invalid fields display a red warning sign and a hint for the user.

 ## Real-time error message
+For every input field, there is an event listener for keyup event.
+Every time the event listener is fired, the user's input is verified using the associated RegEx pattern.
+If the user's input does not match the RegEx pattern, the error messages are displayed according to [Accessibility](#accessibility).
+If the user's input does match the RegEx pattern, the error messages are hidden and a green check appears, signaling that the input is valid.

+For every activity checkbox, there is an event listener for change event.
+Every time the event listener is fired, the number of selected activities is compared to 0.
+If it is equal to 0, meaning no activity is selected, the error messages are displayed according to [Accessibility](#accessibility).
+If at least one activity is selected, the error messages are hidden and a green check appears.

 ## Conditional error message